 Marijuana is high in THC, whereas hemp only contains 0.3% or less.
-The 2018 Farm Bill states that “all derivatives of hemp (cannabinoids, analogs, etc.) are completely legal in the United States as long as they do not contain more than 0.3% of THC.”
+The 2018 Farm Bill states, "all hemp derivatives (cannabinoids, analogs, etc.) are completely legal in the United States as long as they do not contain more than 0.3% of THC.”

 The best part about making delta 8 THC products?

 To answer the yet unasked question: yes, extracting delta 8 THC directly from hemp is super cost-prohibitive due to the low concentrations of delta 9 in hemp.

 But like we said, creative entrepreneurial souls have come up with methods that enable efficient delta 8 extraction — using less conventional methods than the pressurized CO2.